rekliner/EngineeringMidLevel/README.md

 ## Tech Stack Requirements
 The following are requirements on the tech stack.
 This stack demonstrates mastery of tools our team favors.

-* OS: Ubuntu
+* Server Side Scripting: Python 3.6+
-* Server Side Scripting: Python 2.7+ or 3.5+
+* Server Framework: Django
-* Server Framework: Flask or SimpleHTTPServer
+* ORM: Django
-* ORM: Sql-Alchemy
+* JavaScript: VueJS SPA or VueJS embedded in Django templates
-* JavaScript: KnockoutJS
+* Deployment: Any but bonus points for Zappa

 Make sure that your instructions for accessing or otherwise running your code are extremely clear.

 ## Guidelines

-Build your own public repo on github, and call it whatever you like.
+Build your own public repo on github or gitlab, and call it whatever you like.
 Build your solution in your repo, and include a README.md file that contains the detailed instructions for running your web app.
-Email the URL for your github repo to opsmanagers@britecore.com once you begin the project so we can review your progress.
+Email the URL for your github repo to your Britecore contact point once you begin the project so we can review your progress.
 Prior to submission, please bring up a live hosted example.
 AWS has a free tier if you aren't certain where to host.
-Once your project is completed, please email opsmanagers@britecore.com.
+Once your project is completed, please email your contact point.

 One of the major goals in this project is to see how you fill in ambiguities in your own creative way.
 There is no such thing as a perfect project here, just interpretations of the instructions